typsy-dev/documentation/SSO.md

 ### Creating a new Typsy Account
 Typsy will provision a new account each time a new location is added.
 This is an internal process to Typsy as it requires setting up the appropriate permissions and billing.
-Typsy will manage the mapping of the 'Account Identifier' to teh 'Typsy Account Id'.
+Typsy will manage the mapping of the 'Account Identifier' to the 'Typsy Account Id'.